arad-sheybak/iso8583-pos-simulator/README.md

 ```bash
 git clone https://github.com/yourusername/iso8583-pos-simulator.git
 ```
-2.Open in Android Studio
+2. Open in Android Studio

-3.Run the android-client module on an emulator or device
+3. Run the android-client module on an emulator or device

-4.Run the server-emulator module to simulate host responses
+4. Run the server-emulator module to simulate host responses

+---
-⭐ Why Star This Project?
+## ⭐ Why Star This Project?

 If you find this project helpful or educational, give it a ⭐!
 It helps the community and motivates continued development.

-.Learn ISO8583 from scratch
+- **Learn ISO8583 from scratch

-.Understand POS-to-host communication
+- **Understand POS-to-host communication

-.Hands-on security & encryption experience
+- **Hands-on security & encryption experience

-.Fully open-source, educational, and safe
+- **Fully open-source, educational, and safe
+---

-💡 Contributing
+## 💡 Contributing

 Contributions, issues, and feature requests are welcome!

-📄 License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.